Until May 15, 2018

 Variable stroke.
 Max 29 inches / 740 mm

 16 levels, electronically controlled on each row.

 Single system with transfer cams on both sides.

 Each needle individually controlled.
 Knit, tuck, transfer and split functions.
-Tuck function is limited and it can’t combine tuck and knit within the same traverse movement, they have to happen in different traverse movements.
+Tuck function is limited and the machine can’t combine tuck and knit operations within the same traverse movement.

 Back to front during right and left traverse, front to back during right and left traverse